Jack Croft

-Jack Croft (born 21 December 2000) is a professional rugby league footballer who plays as a for the London Broncos in the RFL Championship.
+Jack Croft (born 21 December 2000) is a professional rugby league footballer who plays as a or for the London Broncos in the RFL Championship.

 Croft has previously had time on loan at Oldham RLFC, Newcastle Thunder, Barrow Raiders and the Salford Red Devils.

 Playing career

 Wakefield Trinity

 In 2019 he made his Challenge Cup début for Wakefield against St Helens.

 Oldham (loan)

 On 28 April 2021 it was reported that he had signed for Oldham in the RFL Championship on a season-long loan.